JimLynchCodes/rust-cli-exercises/19_audio_stutter/README.md

 ## Tests
 It's up to you to decide how to unit test this code.

-Have at least one integration test that the output file matches some known-to-be-good example output file when passed the same input audio file.
+Have at least one integration test that verifies the created output file matches some known-to-be-good example output file when passed the same input audio file.

 <br/>